The latest update to this website was at 1205pm Monday (HST)

 Model showing precipitation through 8-days (you can slow this animation down)

-Please open this link to see any current Watches, Warnings and Advisories noted above
+Please open this link to see details on any current Watches, Warnings and Advisories noted above

 ~~~ Hawaii Weather Narrative ~~~